VMA-BA/3klCon/README.md

 3. Resolving Subdomains with basic web ports 80 and 443
 4. Resolving Subdomains with Special Web ports 81,3000,3001,8000,8080,8443,10000,9000,9443
 5. Port scanning for all discovered assets using Naabu
-6. Search for Wayback records using (Hakrawler - GauPlus)
+6. Search for Wayback records using (Hakrawler - Gau)
 7. Enumerate JavaScript files using (SubJs - Wayback Records)
 8. Extract the files with interesting extensions
 9. Search for Admin and login panels